 Does Medicare Cover Eye Exams?

-Medicare Parts A and Part B don’t cover routine eye exams for contacts or eyeglasses
+Original Medicare Parts A and B don’t cover routine eye exams for contacts or eyeglasses.

 Original Medicare typically doesn’t cover eye exams.
 While Original Medicare does not cover those services, many Medicare Advantage plans provide some level of coverage that can help pay for your vision-related needs.